MeVisLab/examples/mevislab.github.io/content/tutorials/shorts.md

 ![Show ML image state](images/tutorials/LMIMageState.png "Show ML image state")

-After enabling *Show ML image state*, your network changes and the input and output connectors appear red in case no data is available at the output.
+After enabling *Show ML image state*, your network changes and the input and output connectors appear red in the case no data is available at the output.

 ![No data on connector](images/tutorials/LMIMageState_On_1.png "No data on connector")